nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 ### Nuxeo Configuration

 The ARender connector relies on a [JWT](https://jwt.io/) to request an OAuth2 token for authentication (See [OAuth2]({{page page='using-oauth2'}}) documentation page for more information).
-You need to define a secret `nuxeo.jwt.secret` in your `nuxeo.conf` to enable it.
+You need to define a secret, `nuxeo.jwt.secret` in your `nuxeo.conf`, to enable it.

 Authentication from ARender to Nuxeo relies on a shared secret between the two applications.
 This secret is defined with the property `nuxeo.arender.secret` in your `nuxeo.conf`.

 {{#> callout type='info' heading='Shared secret environment variable'}}
-If using the docker image for the ARender previewer, you can also define this shared secret through an environment variable `nuxeoArenderSecretEnv`.
+If using the Docker image for the ARender previewer, you can also define this shared secret through an environment variable `nuxeoArenderSecretEnv`.
 {{/callout}}

-If your ARender rendition server doesn't run on same host than Nuxeo's Tomcat, you can change the ARender rendition URL by setting `arender.server.rendition.hosts` in your `nuxeo.conf` (default value is `http://localhost:8761`).
+If your ARender rendition server doesn't run on same host as Nuxeo's Tomcat, you can change the ARender rendition URL by setting `arender.server.rendition.hosts` in your `nuxeo.conf` (default value is `http://localhost:8761`).

-You can change ARender previewer URL used by Nuxeo to open ARender session by setting `arender.server.previewer.host` in your `nuxeo.conf` (default value if `http://localhost:8080`).
+You can change the ARender previewer URL used by Nuxeo to open ARender sessions by setting `arender.server.previewer.host` in your `nuxeo.conf` (default value if `http://localhost:8080`).

 ### ARender Previewer Configuration